quangdaon/vue-signalr/README.md

 #### Unsubscribing

-Eventually, I want to automatically unbind all subscription within the context of a component when that component is destroyed, but for now I recommend unsubscribing from all of your connections onBeforeUnmount.
+If `automaticUnsubscribe` is configured (enabled by default), Vue SignalR will automatically unsubscribe from all events called within a component when the component is destroyed.
+If you need to programmatically unsubscribe from an event, you can use `signalr.off`.

 Same rules regarding tokens above apply here.